Economy of Cambodia

-0.71% for the ASEAN economy in 2016, compared with her neighbor Indonesia, which contributed 37.62%.

-After four years of improving economic performance, Cambodia's economy slowed in 1997–1998 due to the regional economic crisis, civil unrest, and political infighting.
+After four years of improving economic performance, Cambodia's economy slowed in 1997–1998 due to the 1997 Asian financial crisis, civil unrest, and political infighting.
 Foreign investments declined during this period.
 Also, in 1998 the main harvest was hit by drought.
 But in 1999, the first full year of relative peace in 30 years, progress was made on economic reforms and growth resumed at 4%.

 Currently, Cambodia's foreign policy focuses on establishing friendly borders with its neighbors (such as Thailand and Vietnam), as well as integrating itself into regional (ASEAN) and global (WTO) trading systems.
 Some of the obstacles faced by this emerging economy are the need for a better education system and the lack of a skilled workforce; particularly in the poverty-ridden countryside, which struggles with inadequate basic infrastructure.
 Nonetheless, Cambodia continues to attract investors because of its low wages, plentiful labor, proximity to Asian raw materials, and favorable tax treatment.